apezoo/rust-otp/otp-web/ARCHITECTURE.md

 -   **Asset Embedding**: We use the `rust-embed` crate to embed the contents of the `../static` directory directly into the application binary.
 This is handled by a procedural macro at the struct definition, eliminating the need for a separate `build.rs` script.
 -   **Serving Embedded Files**: The Axum server uses a fallback handler to serve these embedded files from memory.
 This approach ensures that the application is fully self-contained, simplifying deployment and distribution across different operating systems.

+## 7. Automated Releases

+The `otp-web` application is built and released as a self-contained binary through an automated GitHub Actions workflow.
+This workflow compiles the application for both Windows and Linux, embedding all necessary static assets.
+The resulting binaries are published to the GitHub Releases page, allowing users to download and run the application without any additional setup.